-On February 11, 2019, concurrent with the Closing Date of the acquisition of the Halston Heritage Brands (see Note 3), the Company entered into an amended loan agreement with BHI (the "Second Amended and Restated Loan and Security Agreement"), which amended and restated the Prior Xcel Term Loan.
-Immediately prior to February 11, 2019, the aggregate principal amount of the Prior Xcel Term loan was \$14.5 million.
+On February 11, 2019, concurrent with the Closing Date of the acquisition of the Halston Heritage Brands (see Note 3), the Company entered into an amended loan agreement with BHI (the "Loan Agreement"), which amended and restated the prior term loan.
+Immediately prior to February 11, 2019, the aggregate principal amount of the prior term loan was \$14.5 million.
 Pursuant to the Loan Agreement, the Lenders have extended to Xcel an additional term loan in the amount of \$7.5 million, such that, as of February 11, 2019, the aggregate outstanding balance of all the term loans extended by BHI to Xcel was \$22.0 million, which amount has been divided under the Loan Agreement into two term loans: (1) a term loan in the amount of \$7.3 million ("Term Loan A") and (2) a term loan in the amount of \$14.7 million ("Term Loan B" and, together with Term Loan A, the "Term Loans").
 The proceeds of the additional term loan were used to finance the Halston Heritage Brands acquisition described in Note 3.

-The terms and conditions of the Second Amended and Restated Xcel Term Loan resulted in significantly different debt service payment requirements, compared with the Prior Xcel Term Loan, including an increase of \$7.5 million in the principal balance, and related changes to the timing and amount of principal payments, as well as changes in the interest rate.
+The terms and conditions of the Loan Agreement resulted in significantly different debt service payment requirements, compared with the prior term loan, including an increase of \$7.5 million in the principal balance, and related changes to the timing and amount of principal payments, as well as changes in the interest rate.
 Management assessed and determined that this amendment resulted in an extinguishment of debt and recognized a loss of \$0.2 million (consisting of unamortized deferred finance costs) during the year ended December 31, 2019.

-The Second Amended and Restated Loan and Security Agreement also contemplates that BHI, or their affiliates (collectively, the "Lenders") can provide to Xcel a revolving loan facility and a letter of credit facility, the terms of each of which shall be agreed to by Xcel and the Lenders.
-Amounts advanced under the revolving loan facility (the "Revolving Loans") will be used for the purpose of consummating acquisitions by Xcel or its subsidiaries that are or become parties to the Second Amended and Restated Loan and Security Agreement.
+The Loan Agreement also allows that BHI and any other lender party to the Loan Agreement (collectively, the "Lenders") can provide to Xcel a revolving loan facility and a letter of credit facility, the terms of each of which shall be agreed to by Xcel and the Lenders.
+Amounts advanced under the revolving loan facility (the "Revolving Loans") will be used for the purpose of consummating acquisitions by Xcel or its subsidiaries that are or become parties to the Loan Agreement.
 Xcel will have the right to convert Revolving Loans to incremental term loans (the "Incremental Term Loans") in minimum amounts of \$5.0 million.
 The Company has not drawn down any funds under either the revolving loan facility or letter of credit facility.